imtzcb/datasciencecoursera/PracticalMachineLearning/Readme.md

-To see the compiled markdown, see my <datasciencecoursera/PracticalMachineLearning/PracticalMachineLearningCourseProject.Rmd> report.
-(install knitr package for RStudio to generate compiled markdown)
+To see the compiled markdown, see my [report](/PracticalMachineLearning/PracticalMachineLearningCourseProject.Rmd) (install knitr package for RStudio to generate compiled markdown)